lexilure/P4-Class-Enrollment/README.md

 Right-click index.html and select "Open with Live Server" The login page will open in your default browser
 Enter test credentials to access the system

+## Future Implementation Notes
+* Frontend will be migrated from HTML5 to Handlebars (HBS)
+* Backend integration pending
+* Database implementation planned